JiFish/discordcal/readme.md

 ## Features

-- Fetches events from a Google Calendar and creates corresponding Discord events.
+- Fetches events from one or more Google Calendars and creates corresponding Discord events.
 - Look as far ahead as you like!
 - Automatically updates Discord synchronises at a configurable interval, or do a manual update via a Discord command.
 - Cancels Discord events that are no longer present in the Google Calendar.